ballerina-platform/module-ballerinax-docusign.dsesign/ballerina/Module.md

 ### Step 2: Create integration key and secret key

 1. **Create an integration key**: Visit the [Apps and Keys](https://admindemo.docusign.com/apps-and-keys) page on DocuSign.
 Click on "Add App and Integration Key", provide an App name, and click "Create App".
-This will generate an Integration Key.
+This will generate an `Integration Key`.

     ![Create integration key](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-docusign/main/ballerina/resources/app-and-integration-key.png)